umbraco/UmbracoDocs/14/umbraco-cms/reference/security/serverside-sanitizing.md

 ## Implementing your own IHtmlSanitizer

-We have added an abstraction called `IHtmlSanitizer` which by default this does not do anything.
-You can overwrite it with your own implementation to handle sanitization how you see fit.
+We have added an abstraction called `IHtmlSanitizer`, which by default does nothing.
+You can override it with your own implementation to handle sanitization as you see fit.
 This interface has a single method: `string Sanitize(string html)`.
 The output of this method is what will be stored in the database when you save a Rich Text Editor.

 To add your own sanitizer you must first create a class the implements the interface: